outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** String
 **Default:** Empty
-**Recommended:** Use a protected password when applicable **Requires restart:** Yes
+**Recommended:** Use a password-protected keystore where appropriate **Restart required:** Yes

 ### Description

 Specifies the password used to open the PKCS#12 keystore.

-For a PKCS#12 file exported without a password, this can remain empty:
+If the PKCS#12 file was exported with an empty password, this can remain:

 ```ini
 websocket_tls_keystore_password = ""